-Malaria is an infectious disease that, despite being preventable and treatable, threatens the lives of 3.3 billion people around the world.
-Every year malaria accounts for 660,000 deaths, the majority of which are in Sub-saharan Africa where a child dies every minute from malaria.
+Malaria threatens the lives of billions around the world.
+Every year millions of people are infected and hundreds of thousands, mostly children in sub Saharan Africa, die from what is a preventable and treatable illness.
 High maternal mortality, low birth weight and maternal anaemia are also consequences of this devastating disease.

-The malarial parasite is transmitted by the Anopheles mosquito.
+The malaria parasite is primarily transmitted through the bite of an infected female Anopheles mosquito.
 Symptoms include fever, headache, vomiting and other non specific flu-like symptoms.
 If suitable drugs are not administered quickly or there is parasite resistance to treatment, the infection can result in life-threatening anaemia, coma and death.

 Besides its shattering impact on families and communities, malaria also influences economies and societies; reducing productivity and hindering young people’s education.
 This widespread disease is both a cause and a result of poverty, making it imperative that it should be controlled so that affected economies can develop and grow.

-Malaria is transmitted through the bite of an infected female Anopheles mosquito, which usually feeds between sunset and sunrise.
+The primary carrier of the malaria parasite is the Anopheles mosquito, which usually feeds between sunset and sunrise.
 The Anopheles itself becomes infected by taking in parasites after feeding on infected human blood.
 The parasites then develop inside the mosquito and about a week later can be transferred to a new host when the mosquito feeds again.

 Uncomplicated malaria is the most common and widespread presentation of the disease.
 While it is not immediately life-threatening, it requires prompt treatment as if the P. falciparum parasite is present, it can develop into severe malaria.

 The classic symptoms of malaria consist of bouts of fever that coincide with parasites bursting out of red blood cells, chills, sweats, headaches, muscle aches, nausea and vomiting.